cmuxstream/cmuxstream-data/evolving/README.md

 ## Format

-The evolving stream as incoming and outgoing shingles for each system call are contained in `streamspot-stream.gz`.
+The evolving stream as incoming and outgoing shingles for each system call is contained in `streamspot-stream.gz`.
 The file is in a modified SVM-light format; each line is formatted as follows:

 ```
 graph_id incoming_shingle_id:1 incoming_shingle_id:1 ... outgoing_shingle_id:-1 outgoing_shingle_id:-1 ...
 ```

-The entire graphs as a row-stream contained in `streamspot-static.gz` for convenience (to test with iForest or other static methods).
+A row-stream version of the dataset with complete graphs (shingle vectors) is contained in `streamspot-static.gz` for convenience (to test with iForest or other static methods).
 The graph ID is implied by the line number (starting from zero).
 The file is in the SVM-light format, with each line formatted as:

 ```
 anomaly_label shingle_id:count shingle_id:count ...